Immerse yourself in Toronto’s buzziest street, where you can eat, shop, ice-skate, sightsee and more!

 By now, we all know that breakfast is the most important meal of the day.
 Luckily, downtown Yonge Street has breakfast spots to satisfy every craving.

-To get your day started, visit one of downtown’s most iconic diners, Fran’s Restaurant and Bar.
+To get your day started, visit one of the most iconic diners downtown, Fran’s Restaurant and Bar.
 Whether you’re looking for a fresh fruit bowl or a big stack of pancakes with home fries and eggs, Fran’s has got you covered.

 Winter fun all day long